konczal/SBS/01_snps/README.txt

 Scripts used to call and filter SNPs using an original bcftools pipeline.
 The scrits were run on the institutional cluster with qsub system.
+Please note that most of the scripts utilize local paths and modules specific to the cluster.

 #SHELL SCRIPTS USED TO MAP READS TO THE REFERENCE GENOME
-00_fastq2finalBAM.sh      - script used to trim and map sequening reads to the reference genome
+00_fastq2finalBAM.sh      - script used to trim and map sequening reads to the reference genome.
+To run the scripts individual id, fastq_r1, fast1_r2, reference genome and bowtie2 seq reference need to be provided.

 #SHELL SCRIPTS USED TO CALL SNPS AND FILTER THEM
 01_SNP_calling_wraper.sh  - defines all required files, some parameters and runs in parallel SNP calling in windows along the genome